mavi888/cdk-amplify-project-demo/README.md

 ## Links related to this code

-You can find all the steps by step on how to build this demo.
+You can find all the steps on how to build this demo.

 - Part 1: Create the AWS Amplify application using CDK: https://www.youtube.com/watch?v=mSKQlV3lRYw
 - Part 2: Add an existing Amazon Cognito user pool and identity pool to an Amplify App using AWS CDK: https://www.youtube.com/watch?v=FydiAbf4iZI